tc39/proposal-temporal/meetings/agenda-minutes-2020-10-01.md

 * [What should be the long-term name of `LocalDateTime` ?](https://github.com/tc39/proposal-temporal/issues/707) (continued)

     * PDL: I wrote down 3 principles to choose from and JGT added 2 more.
 My conclusion is that we shouldn't have any naming advantage from prefixless DateTime.
-JGT believes that LocalDateTime should be DateTime, and I believe that DateTime shoud be DateTime.
+JGT believes that LocalDateTime should be DateTime, and I believe that DateTime should be DateTime.
 Given that, I think we should have a prefix on both.
 I propose ZonedDateTime and NaiveDateTime.
 NaiveDateTime has had objections due to inclusivity, and although I don't see the objection I'm not the best posed to make that call.
 I suggest we have a twitter poll between NaiveDateTime and PlainDateTime, and explicitly call out the inclusivity concern.

     * SFC: I'd like to add Civil as a third choice to the poll.